Charles-Mc-Vigo/Final-Class-Output-Webprog-3E/README.md

 The "MSC Olympic Medal Ranking Board" serves as the final output requirement for the Web Programming 1 subject at Marinduque State College, within the Software Development course, Section 3E.
-This comprehensive project demonstrates the students' proficiency in web development, incorporating various technologies and methodologies learned throughout the course.Students of Software Development 3E.
+This comprehensive project demonstrates the students' proficiency in web development, incorporating various technologies and methodologies learned throughout the course.

+Students of Software Development 3E.

 Name
 1. ENCARNACION, Jennelyn L.